jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 I run the command:

 ```
-hs-time-log logs summary
+docker run -it --rm -v ${PWD}:/app/logs ghcr.io/jerhon/markdown-timelog logs summary
 ```

-Since I don't include a date, it uses today's date, and scans for files prefixed with it.
+Since I don't include a date, it uses today's date, and scans for markdown files prefixed with it.
 After it scans the markdown file, it will group the items by the task identifier and add up the time for me.
 This is what the output looks like on the command line.